KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 Emojis.Category.all     // [.frequent, .smileys, .animals, ...]
 ```

-and use these categories to get a list of all available emojis:
+This information is used to provide a list of all available emojis:

 ```swift
 Emoji.all     // 😀😃😄😁😆🥹😅😂🤣🥲 ...